Oreoluwa-IVT/Asset-Monitoring-with-Ultra-wide-band-GPS-and-LoRa/README.md

 ## UWB Specifics
 ### Module Positioning (UWB)
 The antenna-related diagrams below are lifted from the DWl001 Datasheet for the sake of referencing and clarity.
+The DWM1001 antenna is vertically polarised, meaning that the module is intended to be positioned vertically upright when used in an RTLS system.
 <img src="https://github.com/user-attachments/assets/bfe77378-9368-489f-88a7-ed792e20da31"/>